 BORROWING OUTTURN

-During 2010/2011 £9.1m of new PWLB loans were taken out to fund capital investment.
-In line with the treasury management strategy, temporary loans were used where appropriate.
+During 2011/2012 £78.253m of new PWLB loans were taken out to fund the Housing Self Financing settlement to Central Government.
+In line with the treasury management strategy, temporary loans were used where appropriate to fund capital investment.